 How do I work?

-I am an Integrative Psychotherapist, meaning that I draw upon my training in various theoretical models, including Attachment, Psychodynamic, Transactional Analysis and Gestalt psychotherapy, underpinned by the latest neurobiological research.
-I am also trained in the therapeutic use of the arts and creativity as a valuable part of the healing process.
-I am committed to offering a flexible and bespoke therapy service to a wide range of individuals.
+I am an Integrative Psychotherapist, meaning that I draw upon my training in various theoretical models.
+These include but are not limited to Attachment and Psychodynamic theories, underpinned by the latest neurobiological research.
+I am also trained in the therapeutic use of the arts.
+I recognise play, creativity and the imagination as valuable elements in the healing process.
 I always aim to meet each young person’s unique needs by honouring and respecting their individuality, within their cultural framework.

 How do I use the creative arts in therapy?

-Children of all ages can find it difficult to find words to express themselves and may struggle to engage in the more traditional ‘talking therapy’.
-The arts can provide them with an alternative, playful, creative and gentle way to express their feelings.
+Children of all ages can find it difficult to express themselves and may struggle to engage in the more traditional ‘talking therapy’.
+Images and play are the child’s natural language, therefore the arts can provide them with an alternative, creative and gentle way to express their feelings.
 They also help me to better understand their thoughts, behaviours and emotional experiences.
 I use the following modalities within my sessions:

 • Drawing and painting